viadee/bpmn.ai-patterns/README.md

 The journey through an AI project often only begins with a successful proof of concept.
 There is still little consensus regarding the orchestration of AI services.
 Tool support and methodological discussions often culminate with the provision of machine learning pipelines (e.g. through [Kubeflow](https://www.kubeflow.org/)) and web services in the cloud.
 From an architectural perspective, it is straightforward how to make a single machine learning model usable and Cloud providers such as [Azure ML Services](https://azure.microsoft.com/de-de/services/machine-learning/) claim this to be an end-to-end solution to Machine Learning per se.
 But, how to integrate and combine them into business processes in a meaningful way?

-Companies that already use a workflow engine (such as [Camunda](https://camunda.com) have a head start on AI use cases.
+Companies that already use a workflow engine (such as [Camunda](https://camunda.com)) have a head start on AI use cases.
 There are different integration patterns, with their own advantages and disadvantages.
 The patterns can be easily understood as small BPMN processes.
 This is an important perspective to meet the demands of fairness and transparency in AI applications.

-In our projects we found the following list of patterns useful.
-On one hand, they serve as a means of communication between Data Scientists and Process Owners or Process Automation Specialists.
-On the other hand, they can be used as a checklist of ideas to consider, when you bring AI-based decision making into production.
+In our projects, we found the following list of patterns useful.
+On the one hand, they serve as a means of communication between Data Scientists and Process Owners or Process Automation Specialists.
+On the other hand, they can be used as a checklist of ideas to consider when you bring AI-based decision making into production.

 - [bpmn.ai: Process Patterns to Orchestrate your AI Services in Business Processes](#bpmnai-process-patterns-to-orchestrate-your-ai-services-in-business-processes)
   - [Group 1: Getting started](#group-1-getting-started)